Using Certificate Analyzer, Results and Recovery (CARR) Script to fix certificate related issues in NSX

 • admin and root passwords of NSX Manager are required as inputs.

 • The script can be run from vCenter Server 8.x.
 If there is an issue copying the script to vCenter it may be necessary to change the shell to bash on vCenter.
+This can be performed by following the guidance in KB - Toggling the vCenter Server Appliance default shell ensuring the shell is reverted once the file has been copied.

-• Expired/expiring certificates which are not in use will not be processed by the script.
-These can be manually deleted in the NSX UI.
+• Expired/expiring certificates which are not in use, will not be processed by the script, these can be manually deleted in the NSX UI.

-• The script will process the expired certificates, but with regards to expiring certificates, only certificates expiring within the next 31 days will be processed, by default, version 1.11 and above allows you to specify a lead time between 31 and 365 days (from v1.13 onwards, between 31 and 825 days), using the '-t' options e.g. ./start -t 100 (to check for certificates expiring in the next 100 days).
+• The script will process the expired certificates, with regards to expiring certificates, only certificates expiring within the next 31 days will be processed, by default, unless you specify a lead time using the -t option, which can be between 31 and 825 days

-• The script processes self-signed certificates only.
-CA signed certificates are out of scope and must be managed by the organization owners.
+• The script processes self-signed certificates only, CA signed certificates are out of scope and must be managed by the organization owners.

 Execution Steps: